petersn/web-sploosh-kaboom/README.md

 ## What is Sploosh Kaboom?

-Sploosh Kaboom is a minigame in Legend of Zelda: The Wind Waker similar to the classic board game Battleship.
-In it, the player is presented with an empty board within which three ships of varying length are hidden.
-A player can fire at a given grid location and will be presented with a KABOOM if a ship is hit, or a SPLOOSH on a miss.
-The object of the game is to hit and eliminate all ships within 24 shots.
-A ship is eliminated if all grid spaces it occupies are fired upon.
+Sploosh Kaboom is a minigame in The Legend of Zelda: The Wind Waker similar to the classic board game Battleship.
+In it, the player is presented with an empty board within which three squid groups of varying length are hidden.
+A player can fire at a given grid location and will be presented with a KABOOM if a squid is hit, or a SPLOOSH on a miss.
+The object of the game is to hit and eliminate all three groups within 24 shots.
+A group is eliminated if all its squids are hit.

-### Why is Sploosh Kaboom Required for Wind Waker 100%?
+### Why is Sploosh Kaboom Required for The Wind Waker 100%?

-The Wind Waker 100% rules dictate that all Treasure Charts and Heart Pieces must be collected.
-Sploosh Kaboom grants a Piece of Heart on Link's first win and a treasure chart on his second.
-If Link wins in under twenty shots, he receives another treasure chart.
-Due to these items, a 100% Speedrun of The Wind Waker must complete the Sploosh Kaboom minigame twice and win at least once in under twenty shots.
+The Wind Waker 100% rules dictate that all Treasure Charts and Pieces of Heart must be collected.
+Sploosh Kaboom grants a Piece of Heart on Link's first win and a Treasure Chart on his second.
+If Link wins in under 20 shots, he receives another Treasure Chart.
+Due to these items, a 100% speedrun of The Wind Waker must complete the Sploosh Kaboom minigame twice and win at least once in under 20 shots.

 ## Solving Sploosh Kaboom

 Sploosh Kaboom is a largely luck-based game.
-If we list all the possible ship layouts of the game, we arrive at 604,584 valid board configurations.
-In Wind Waker, the position and orientation of the ships is determined randomly for each play of the game.
-How, then, can we consistently complete this mini-game in a time-sensitive context like a speedrun?
+If we list all the possible board layouts of the game, we arrive at 604,584 valid board configurations.
+In The Wind Waker, the position and orientation of the squids is determined randomly for each play of the game.
+How, then, can we consistently complete this minigame in a time-sensitive context like a speedrun?

 ### Examining the Statistics

-Sploosh Kaboom play can be optimized by examining the statistical odds of ship positioning on the board.
-By generating every possible valid ship configuration, we can perform statistically optimal play by use of a simple algorithm:
+Sploosh Kaboom play can be optimized by examining the statistical odds of squid positioning on the board.
+By generating every possible valid configuration, we can perform statistically optimal play by use of a simple algorithm:

-1. Generate every possible board configuration that results in a valid ship placement.
+1. Generate every possible board configuration that results in valid squid placements.
 This results in 604,584 possible boards.
-Initialize a board working set with all these boards.
+Initialize a working board set with all these boards.
-2. Determine the probability each board space contains a ship by checking what fraction of the working board set has a ship in that space.
+2. Determine the probability each board space contains a squid by checking what fraction of the working board set has a squid in that space.
-3. Fire upon whatever empty space has the highest statistical odds of containing a ship.
+3. Fire upon whatever unchecked space has the highest statistical odds of containing a squid.
-4. Based on the current game state (hits, misses, unchecked spaces, and eliminated ship count), determine what subset of the board working set is consistent with the game state.
-This subset is the new board working set.
+4. Based on the current game state (hits, misses, unchecked spaces, and eliminated group count), determine what subset of the working board set is consistent with the game state.
+This subset is the new working board set.
 5. Repeat from step (2) until the game is complete.

-This statistics-based algorithm can be further refined by optimizing opening patterns to quickly find ships and eliminate board possibilities.
+This statistics-based algorithm can be further refined by optimizing opening patterns to quickly find squids and eliminate board possibilities.
 This algorithm makes the most likely choice at each step of the game, which won't necessarily make the best moves overall.
 However, it is known from analysis of Battleship that this type of algorithm is close to optimal.

 ### Examining the Code

 In order to exactly understand Sploosh Kaboom, it is necessary to examine the code used to generate boards.
-This code can be obtained from the Wind Waker game binary by Reverse Engineering techniques.
+This code can be obtained from The Wind Waker's game binary by Reverse Engineering techniques.
 We can determine the section of code dedicated to the generation of Sploosh Kaboom boards by examining memory during gameplay.
 This can be accomplished using the Dolphin Emulator and a